From: Wind Surf Cruise Review

 Clothing shops dotted the Via Torrearsa and adjacent streets, with some of them selling evening gowns and other high-priced goods.
 Other shops catered to the young market (every female under 30 seemed to be wearing the latest style of jeans, in contrast to the surprising number of dapper-looking elderly gentlemen who sported well-cut jackets or double-breasted suits).
 Churches are also in abundance, but most were closed, although I did manage to visit one church that displayed the nicely dressed skeletons of two long-dead religilus personages in glass cases

-I wanted to see the Museo del Pepoli, which is housed in the 13th Century Carmelite Monastery of the Annunziata just beyond the city center.
+I wanted to see the, which is housed in the 13th Century Carmelite just beyond the city center.
 After buying a map at a newsstand, I headed east along the Via Giovanibattista Fardella until I reached the Via Conte Agostino Pepoli, where a right turn led me to the museum.
 Walking time was about 30 minutes.

-The museum was easily worth the stroll (and admission wasn't bad either at only four euros, though I was a bit nonplused when the ticket clerk asked if I was over 65).
-The former Carmelite monastery itself is attractive with its cloistered courtyard, grand staircase, and airy, high-ceilinged rooms.
+The museum was easily worth the stroll, and the admission price was reasonable.
+The former monastery is attractive with its cloistered courtyard, grand staircase, and airy, high-ceilinged rooms.

 Exhibits are eclectic, ranging from stone funeral tablets with Arabic inscriptions to a guillotine on a scaffold with a coffin awaiting the victim underneath.
 Upstairs, there are outstanding collections of painted tile floor and wall scenes, 17th and 18th Century figurines, jewelry and liturgical objects made with coral, and lovely tableaux made with corals, shells, human and animal figurines, and props such as a miniature castle.